acherman/fat_checker_work/README.md

 # Fat Checker
-This repo is our hook into the [BioImage.IO](https://bioimage.io/) model zoo.
+This repo will be our hook into the [BioImage.IO](https://bioimage.io/) model zoo.

 ## Background